-Way back in 1989 my editor at NAL asked me to be one of five contributors of to the first Signet Regency Christmas anthology of novellas, a new venture that was so well received by readers that it became an annual event for years afterward.
-I contributed to ten of them.
-Now six of those novellas of mine are about to be available again (on October 27, 2015) in two e-books, CHRISTMAS GIFTS and CHRISTMAS MIRACLES.
+Way back in 1989 my editor at NAL asked me to be one of five contributors to the first Signet Regency Christmas anthology of novellas, a new venture that was so well received by readers that it became an annual event for years afterward.
+I contributed to ten of the collections.
+I adored writing those stories!
+Six of them are now available in two e-books, CHRISTMAS GIFTS and CHRISTMAS MIRACLES.
 The other four appear in UNDER THE MISTLETOE, together with a new novella I wrote specifically for that anthology.
 I have written a number of Christmas novels too.
 Even my new book, SOMEONE TO TRUST (November, 2018), begins with a boisterous Westcott family Christmas and the first unexpected spark of a romance between Elizabeth, Lady Overfield, and Colin, Lord Hodges.